What Health Care Providers Need to Know

 There are several ways that pregnant women and new moms may learn about Early Check.
 They may hear about the study through parent-oriented groups, OB/GYNs, pediatricians, hospitals, social media, and other websites.

-If a woman in North Carolina does not enroll prenatally, she will receive a letter from the NC State Lab postnatally, inviting her to sign up for Early Check.
+If a woman in North Carolina enrolls prenatally, she may still receive a letter from the NC State Lab postnatally, inviting her to sign up for Early Check.

 View the invitation letter that new moms will receive.